 “Todd” and some friends decided to go out for some drinks one night.
-Along the course of the evening, they had a few adult beverages but were not driving so we having their fun the right way.
+Through the course of the evening, they had a few adult beverages at a bar.

-Later in the evening, they decide to go to a different bar.
-When they arrived, “Todd” was not allowed admission because the doormen felt he had already had too much.
+Later in the evening, they decided to go to a different bar.
+(They were not driving.)
+When they arrived, Todd was denied admission because the doormen felt he had already had too much to drink.

-As Todd started to leave, the doormen decided to taunt him (for reasons unknown).
-The taunting caused a confrontation, wherein the doormen (much younger and much bigger than Todd) slammed him to the asphalt parking lot, caused severe injuries and resulting in hundreds of thousands in medical bills.
+As Todd started to leave, the doormen decided to taunt him (for unknown reasons).
+The taunting resulted in a confrontation, wherein the doormen (much younger and much bigger than Todd) slammed him to the asphalt parking lot, caused severe injuries and resulting in hundreds of thousands in medical bills.

 Todd hired an attorney, who after a while withdrew and refused to do any further work on the case.
 Then, Todd found Zachar Law Firm.

-The insurance company for the bar refused to make a fair offer, and the case went to trial.
+The insurance company for the bar refused to make a fair offer for Todd’s injuries and damages, and the case went to trial.

-Result: $700,000 judgment in favor of Todd with an 80% liability finding of fault against the doormen.
+Result: $700,000 verdict in favor of Todd with an 80% liability finding of fault against the bar for the actions of their doormen.